sadafAsh/Polymorphism/README.md

       Polymorphism is of two types:
       1.Compile-time Polymorphism
       2.Runtime Polymorphism

-Compile-time polymorphism:
+1).Compile-time polymorphism:
        It is also known as static polymorphism.
 In these process function call to the Overloading method is resolved at compile-time.When multiple functions with the same name but different parameters is said to be overloaded.Function can be overloaded by change in the argument or change in a type of argument.
-        In this project,package "compiletime" the "shapes" class is overloaded 3 times.
+        In this project,in package "compileTime" the "Shapes" class is overloaded 3 times.
  First method has int parameter,second has one int and one double parameter and third is having  only double parameter.the method is be called is determined by the arguments we pass while calling methods.This happens at compile time so this type of polymorphism